 - WRITE, READ\WRITE:

 - 。add

 - 。 addAllAsync

-- addAsync
+- 。addAsync

-- READ, READ WRITE:
+- READ, READ\WRITE:

-- capacity
+- 。 capacity

 - headSequence

-- o readManyAsync
+- or readManyAsync

-- 。readOne
+- 。 readOne

-- o remainingCapacity
+- . remainingCapacity

 - 。 size

 - . tailSequence

 7.7.11.
 Adding Batched Items

 In the previous examples, the method ringBuffer.add() is used to add an item to the Ringbuffer.
 The problems with this method are that it always overwrites and that it does not support batching.
 Batching can have a huge impact on the performance.
 You can use the method addAllAsync to support batching.